 Noun: lobby ló-bee

-1. A large entrance, reception room, or waiting area
+- A small entrance, reception room, or waiting area

 - anteroom, antechamber, entrance hall, hall, foyer, vestibule